Domination of the rectangular queen's graph: Lower bounds on queen domination numbers

 First, suppose $\gamma(\q{m}{n})=m-1$.
 Then by Proposition \ref{prop1} we have $n < 3m-2$, which implies $m-1 > (m+n-2)/4$ as needed.

 Thus we may take $\gamma(\q{m}{n}) \leq m-2$ and let $D$ be a minimum dominating set of $Q_{m \times n}$.
 Since $m \leq n$, there are at least two rows and at least two columns that do not contain squares of $D$.
-Let $a$ be the number of the leftmost empty column, $b$ the number of the rightmost empty column, $c$ the number of the lowest empty row, $d$ the number of the highest empty row.
+Let $a$ be the index of the leftmost empty column, $b$ the index of the rightmost empty column, $c$ the index of the lowest empty row, $d$ the index of the highest empty row.
 The board has a rectangular sub-board $U$ with corner squares $(a, c), (a, d), (b, c), \mbox{ and } (b, d)$.
 Let $E$ be the set of edge squares of this sub-board.
-Then $|E| = 2(d-c) + 2(b-a)$.
+We say that $U$ is the \emph{box} of $D$ and $E$ is the \emph{box border} of $D$; these sets are def{\kern0pt}ined for any square set $D$ with $|D| \leq m-2$.
+Here $|E| = 2(d-c) + 2(b-a)$.

 Removing columns $a$ and $b$ and rows $c$ and $d$ divides the board into nine regions (some possibly empty).
 Let $C$ be the set of squares of $D$ inside $U$; that is, $C = \{ (x, y) \in D \mbox{ : } a<x<b \mbox{ and } c<y<d \}$.
 Let $T_{nw}$ be the set of squares of $D$ in the ``northwest'' region of the $m \times n$ board; that is, $T_{nw} = \{ (x, y) \in D \mbox{ : } x < a \mbox{ and } y > d \}$.
 Similarly we label seven more subsets of $D$ by their ``geographic direction'' from the central region: $T_{n}, T_{ne}, T_{e}, T_{se}, T_{s}, T_{sw}, \mbox{ and } T_{w}$.
 Let $R = T_{nw} \cup T_{ne} \cup T_{sw} \cup T_{se}$, the set of those squares of $D$ whose orthogonals do not meet $U$.
 Let $S = T_{n} \cup T_{e} \cup T_{s} \cup T_{w}$, the set of those squares of $D$ having exactly one orthogonal that meets $U$.
 Then $D$ is the disjoint union of $R$, $S$, and $C$.